-Most recently she was a choreographer in residence at the San Francisco Conservatory of Dance and the company manager for ODC’s teen company, Dance Jam.
-She has also worked as an intern, intern coordinator, and festival coordinator at the Vail International Dance Festival in Vail, Colorado for six years and as publicist and outreach specialist for the ODC Teen and Youth Program.
-Harper currently lives in Knoxville, TN where she continues to make and present her own work, runs The Iteration Project, and is on faculty at Walters State Community College, Dancers’ Studio, Studio Arts, Van Metre School of Dance, and conducts her own open professional-level contemporary classes at The Emporium.
+Before relocating to Knoxville, she was a choreographer in residence at the San Francisco Conservatory of Dance and the company manager for ODC’s teen company, Dance Jam.
+She has also worked as a Senior Development Coordinator, Intern Coordinator, and Festival Coordinator at the Vail International Dance Festival in Vail, Colorado for eight years and as publicist and outreach specialist for the ODC Teen and Youth Program